zuozhenggh/learning-library/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

 ## Create a Query Service Project

 A Query Service project is a collection of tables, worksheets, and queries related to a common theme or task.
-Every Query Service project is associated with a single Data Catalog instance that you specify when you create the project.
-Every project will have a small Autonomous Database (ADB) instance that is provisioned for you automatically.
-This ADB instance contains the schemas and external table definitions that are derived (synchronized) from the Data Catalog instance logical entities that you choose when you create the project.
+Every project will provide access to schemas and external table definitions that are derived (synchronized) from logical entities in the Data Catalog instance that you choose when you create the project.
+A schema in a Query Service project is a collection of related tables.
+When you query a table in a schema you need to reference the schema and table in the schema using the syntax **`schema_name.table_name`**.

 1. Sign in to the Oracle Cloud Infrastructure Console using your tenancy, username, and password.
 For the **Query Service Limited Availability (LA) release**, click the following link to navigate to the [Query Service Console](https://cloud.oracle.com/sql-queryservice?region=us-ashburn-1) (https://cloud.oracle.com/sql-queryservice?region=us-ashburn-1).